skip to main content

 How to watch Spring Training games

-Spring Training games are more difficult to find on TV, but some of your local team’s preseason games should air on your RSN.
-MLB Network also airs Spring Training games, though these are subject to local blackouts.
+Spring Training games can be trickier to find on TV, but some of your local team’s preseason games should air on your RSN.
+MLB Network also carries select Spring Training games—though local blackouts may apply.

-Some Spring Training games appear on ESPN’s networks, including select games streaming exclusively on ESPN+.
-MLB.TV also gets in on the Spring Training action, but you’re best off checking your favorite team’s official website and Spring Training schedule for complete broadcasting details.
+Some Spring Training games appear on ESPN’s networks and platforms, including ESPN+.
+MLB.TV also gets in on the warm-weather coverage, but you’re best off checking your favorite team’s official website and Spring Training schedule for complete broadcasting details.
+Otherwise, you can hit the button below to read our comprehensive Spring Training viewing guide.

 How to watch MLB games for free